'Miracle baby' survives 11-story fall from Minneapolis apartment

 Dr. Tina Slusher, who is treating the baby, said he avoided any major head injury, and she has never before seen a child survive such a plunge.

-"That's a gift from God to the family, because he shouldn't have made it," she told television broadcaster WCCO.
+"That's a gift from God to the family, because he shouldn't of made it," she told television broadcaster WCCO.

 (Reporting by Jon Herskovitz; Editing by Colleen Jenkins and Gunna Dickson)